vdesabou/alfred-spotify-mini-player/docs/_posts/articles/2014-12-23-now-playing.md

 </figure>

-* To disable completely all notifications, disable notifications using the standard OS X way for Spotify Mini Player application:-
+* To disable completely all notifications, disable notifications using the standard OS X way for "Notificator for Spotify Mini Player" application:-

 <figure>
 	<img src="{{ site.url }}/images/now-playing4.jpg">